Author: Rebecca Friedlander

 Many Pilates experts recommend mat classes as the best bet for beginners.
 Average students typically add Reformer work after three months of once-a-week mat classes.

-Dennis Clark, instructor and owner of Body Language Pilates and Yoga Studio in Florence, Italy, insists that new clients acquire a foundation on the mat before launching into apparatus work.
+Dennis Clark, instructor and owner of Body Language Pilates and Yoga Studio in Florence, Italy, insists that new clients acquire a foundation in Pilates on a mat, not on a Reformer.
 “The body can get very confused with controlling the effect of an external challenge source and learn to rely on big global muscles or small over-tasked ones to practice a reformer exercise and miss the target,” she says.

 Mari Winsor, founder of Winsor Pilates, agrees.
 “Mat work is a great option for beginners because of its emphasis on learning how to control your muscles during exercises,” she says.
 “The work is too specific to be done in a group Reformer class.
 You need to be watched like hawk in the beginning.”